natdlc/udemy-react/README.md

 - every component receives its own "state"
 - "react" contains features, state management, etc
 - "react-dom" uses "react" to bring those logic and features to the web browser
+- unmounts from DOM: whenever component is reused

 eventprops (custom)